Intermittent Fasting and Sleep

 That’s because adhering to your window, avoiding cheat foods, limiting alcohol, and having the energy to celebrate progress will become nearly impossible.

 Can I Lose Weight or Gain Muscle with IF?

-My goal with intermittent fasting was to gain muscle mass.
+My goal with intermittent fasting was to gain some muscle mass.
 I needed to eat a lot of calories in a short time to achieve this goal.
-I have not gained significant muscle mass, but I have maintained muscle mass by doing significantly less work.
-Before I would weight lift 5-6 days per week for 45-minutes a day.
-Now I lift only 3-times per week (only with resistance bands) for 30-minutes and fill in the rest of the days with yoga.
+I have gained (and maintained) muscle mass by doing significantly less work.

 Read more: How to Manage Diets as a Couple

-Other questions about my experience with IF?
+Other questions about my experience with intermittent fasting and sleep?
 Do you have an IF experience that can help us?
 Post in the comments below.

 30-Day Weight Loss Challenge